msrajawat298/Data-Structure-using-JS/Interview_prepration/JS/JS interview.md

 ### D/f b/w JS and TS?
 ### What is static typing in TS?
 ### D/f b/w npm and yarn?
-### Is there any other reason why JWT token is use other that authentication?
 ### Why are we using node js while there are php, java, python etc lot's of technologies there?
 ### What is callback function?
 ### pros and cons of using promises?